arduino/help-center-content/content/Arduino Cloud/Spaces/Remove-members-from-a-space.md

 id: 4406710694930
 ---

+## Roles that can remove members

-You can remove members from space depending on your role:
+You can remove members from a space depending on your role:

 * **Teachers** can remove **Students**
 * **Admins** can remove any member.

+## How removed members are affected

+* Removed members keep their Arduino accounts
+* Removed members will no longer have access to courses shared with the space.
+* The removed member will keep their data, but will no longer benefit from additional features and limits provided by any **School plan** active with the space.
+Some features may be restricted if they exceed the limits of their personal plan.
+See [If you exceed plan limits after downgrading](https://support.arduino.cc/hc/en-us/articles/4401874212370-If-you-exceed-plan-limits-after-downgrading).

+## Remove a member from a space

 Follow these steps below to remove members: